-You will be connected to a support advisor who will listen to your concerns and work with you to find the best solution.
+You will be connected to our Parent Support Adviser who will listen to your concerns and work with you to find the best solution.

 We can help you by providing professional guidance on school protocols and statutory responsibilities the school has towards ALL students to tackle bullying and keep students safe.

 We can support you with all issues related to bullying, including the processes in tackling bullying, tips on keeping your child safe, as well guiding you on how to support your child.